UoB-COMSM0166/2025-group-28/README.md

 | Competitive Gamer | Epic: As a competitive user, I want to be able to monitor and enhance my performance. <br> User Story A: As a competitive gamer, I want to be able to see my performance stats at the end of each game. <br> User Story A: As a competitive gamer, I want to be able to see my performance stats at the end of each game. <br> User Story B: As a competitive gamer, I want the option to the change key-mappings to enable me to optimise my performance. |
 | Casual Gamer | Epic: As a casual gamer, I want a game that can be played casually - in short bursts, engaging without requiring my full attention, and playable e.g. at night/in bed. <br> User Story A: As a casual gamer, I want a game mode (e.g. survival/easy) that enables me to enjoy the gameplay without worrying about progression. <br> User Story B: As a casual gamer, I want a game mode that has a softer colours/soundscape, to enable me to play relaxingly in the evening before I go to bed, without compromising my sleep.|

+### Under 13s (Will)
+Epic - have options to disable gore etc./profanity from the game User Story: As a 12 year old whose parents are strict about games, I want to be able to play the game in a mode that will not cause me to get in to trouble.
+AC: Given I am playing the game,
+User Story: Given I am a parent of a child who plays the game, I want to be able to use  prohibit objectionable content on the game, to stop my child being able to see nasty stuff.

+User story
+ - As siblings/a couple/close friends we want to be able to play together online.
+So that we can enjoy the game together when we both want to play

+Acceptance
+Given that we are friends/dating etc
+When we want to play games together online
+Then we can play together

+###  Competitive Gamer (Dylan)
+User story
+  - As a competitive gamer, I want to be able to see my performance stats at the end of each game.
+  - As a competitive gamer, I want the option to the change key-mappings to enable me to optimise my performance.

+### Casual Gamer (Yoda)
+User story
+  - As a gamer who plays the game at night, I would like soft sound/dark theme to be an option, so that the game does not keeo me awake.
+- As a user who enjoys less intense games, I would like a simpler survival/easy mode to enable me to enjoy the gameplay without worrying about progression.

+###  On The Go Gamers (Fred)
+User story
+  - As a user who games on my commute, I want the game to be able to be played on a mobile device in portrait mode.
+  - As a user who games on the go, I want the game to function offline with as many feautures as possible, so I can enjoy the game where I have no internet connection.

 ## Feasibility Studies

 For some feautures that came out of our requirements gathering, we conducted feasibility studies in parallel to our MVP development to assess whether these features were technically possible within the timeframe and tech stack avaialble to us.
 Below are the features we experimented with and our assesment of their possibility.
 We have a 'Sandbox' folder to store this experimental code.